STEM OPT Extension

 Tips for Avoiding Application Rejections, Denials, Delays, and Receiving a Request for Evidence (RFE) from USCIS:

-• USCIS must receive your application within 60 days of the date the ISSC signed your I-20 (date issued).
-If your application will not make it to USCIS within 60 days, you must request a new I-20 from the ISSC by completing the Replacement and Travel I-20 eForm through the ISSC eForm Portal, and choosing the “I-20 cannot be submitted after 60th day of issuance” option.
+• If you will not be able to submit your application to USCIS within 60 days of receiving your I-20, you must request a new I-20 from the ISSC by completing the Replacement and Travel I-20 eForm through the ISSC eForm Portal, and choosing the “STEM OPT I-20 cannot be submitted to USCIS after 60th day of issuance.”

 • Print, sign and date your STEM OPT I-20 in blue ink.
 Do not forget to upload your STEM OPT I-20 or it may result in a delay or denial.